 - Make a creamy Roasted Carrot & Cauliflower Soup and add these as a crunchy topping!

-- Add them into these Edamame Hummus Veggie Wraps to add in more protein & a yummy crunch.
+- Add them as a filling to Edamame Hummus Veggie Wraps to add in more protein & a yummy crunch.

-- Last, but not least, these sriracha chickpeas taste great on any salad as a crunchy topping.
-I love them on this Vegan Quinoa Arugula Salad or on top of my favorite Mediterranean Orzo Salad.
+- Add them as a crunchy salad topping to my Vegan Quinoa Arugula Salad or on top of my favorite Mediterranean Orzo Salad.

 Here's the thing- roasted chickpeas will always be crispiest the same day you make them.
 However, they still taste great as leftovers.